 Are financial advisors worth it?
+Sure.

 According to a groundbreaking research study, the answer is a resounding yes.
 Advised households have approximately twice the level of financial assets as their non-advised counterparts, and this advantage grows over time.
 Canadians who rely on a financial advisor to guide their financial decisions are wealthier, more confident and better prepared for the financial implications of marriage, a new child, their children’s education, retirement and other life events.